jizecn/jizecn.github.io/_pages/research.md

     </div>
 </div>

+We have developed a robot-based photometric stereo image acquisition system.

-To reconstruct the profile of a 3D surface has wide applications in reverse engineering, computer-aided medical diagnosis, in-situ defect detection for manufacturing processes, etc. Vision-based solutions have the advantages of being low cost, non-destructive, and with easy implementation.
+Reconstructing the profile of a 3D surface has wide applications in reverse engineering, computer-aided medical diagnosis, in-situ defect detection for manufacturing processes, etc. Vision-based solutions have the advantages of being low cost, non-destructive, and with easy implementation.
 This project aims to explore solutions integrating advances in imaging techniques, artificial intelligence, and robot manipulation for efficient, large scale, and high resolution 3D surface reconstruction.

-We have developed a robot-based photometric stereo image acquisition system.

 ## Autonomous Collaborative Vehicles (ACV)
 <div class="row">